 Jonathan Trott has a fracture to his right hand that will rule him out of any further cricket in the 2012 season, including the conclusion to Warwickshire's season.He suffered the injury during the fourth One-Day International against South Africa and was rested for the final match.
 X-rays came back all clear but an MRI scan revealed the fracture.

 A cricket betting video for Cricket World TV about the latest cricket betting odds as John Pennington and Alastair Symondson look ahead to the England v South Africa 5th One-Day International at Trent Bridge and the three-match Twenty20 International series that follows.

 It is the absorbing second Test match between New Zealand and India in Bangalore that provides this week's winner.
 Ross Taylor hit a sublime 113 in the visitors' total of 365, but that effort was bettered by Virat Kohli, who scored 154 runs across two innings to help India to a series clean sweep.

 John Pennington assesses some of the arguments he's seen surrounding the identity of Andrew Strauss's successor at the top of the order.
 South Africa measure their rate of progress and development between cycles of series between them and Australia.
 Increasingly, England are being forced to rebuild after each home Test series against the Proteas.
-In 2003, Michael Vaughan took over as captain following Nasser Hussain's retirement and five years on it was Pietersen who took over when Vaughan stepped aside.

 The retirement of Andrew Strauss announced in a press conference today will inevitably spark questions about the door opening for Kevin Pietersen's reintroduction to the international set-up; a door which had previously appeared closed for the significant future, writes John Pryor.